coganlab/git_class/Assignments/01_tool_setup_git_intro.md

 Feel free to email (ae166@duke.edu) or slack me if you have issues.

-Better yet, open a new issue in the issues tab and assign me (Aaron) to the issue
+Better yet, open a new issue in the [issues tab](https://github.com/coganlab/git_class/issues) and assign me (Aaron) to the issue by clicking on the "asignees" tab on the right.

 ## What We Will Eventually Learn How To Do In Git:
   + Create a git repository on your local computer.